-An artist’s atelier turned hotel, Brody House is likely different than anywhere else you’ve stayed.
-Yes, there’s the art, everywhere, by the many artists who have worked here (most pieces are for sale), but when you get a room here, you’re also joining a community of creatives and gaining entry to an array of events, parties, and happenings organized by the mothership, Brodyland.
+An artist’s atelier turned hotel, Brody House is likely different than every other hotel.
+Yes, there’s the art, everywhere, by the many artists who have worked here (most pieces are for sale), but when getting a room here, guests are also joining a community of creatives and gaining entry to an array of events, parties, and happenings organized by the mothership, Brodyland.
 The rooms themselves are each unique and built around an artist’s vision.
 The result is an upcycled-chic look with comforts that are more eclectic than modern.

 Brody House – Location